top of page

 Yang Guang’s father left him a substantial and prosperous kingdom with stable borders; meanwhile, many powerful clans, especially those used to support his late older brother Yong.

-The System of the Dominant Family had been formed in the former hundreds of years of chaos before the Sui Empire.
+The System of Dominant Families had been established during the centuries of chaos preceding the Sui Empire.

 Those aristocrats still obtained paramount power that could flourish or perish a kingdom, and Yang Guang’s father snatching the throne from the former king was a successful example.

-Therefore, Yang Guang tried his best to take power back from those aristocratic clans.
+Therefore, Yang Guang made concerted efforts to reclaim power from the aristocratic clans.

 Unearthed Gilding Handle of the Sui Dynasty — Shaanxi Archeology Institute